-Besides graphene, there is a whole class of new two-dimensional materials with interesting optical and electronic properties.
-Among them are metal-chalcogenides, which show beneficial properties for applications as optoelectronic materials such as active films for PV devices: they exhibit high absorption coefficient, band gap tunable by composition, and efficient carrier multiplication.
+Besides graphene, there are many more two-dimensional materials with interesting mechanical, optical and electronic properties.
+Among them are semiconducting transition-metal dichalcogenides (TMDCs) such as MoS2, which show beneficial properties for applications as optoelectronic materials such as active films for PV devices: they have high absorption coefficients, band gap tunable by composition, and efficient carrier multiplication.
 In general, these materials feature atomic layers that are only weakly bonded by van der Waals interactions.
-Similar to graphite in the case of graphene, those can be readily split into single nanosheets by mechanical or liquid exfoliation processes.
+Similar to graphite, these materials can be easily exfoliated mechanically using simple scotch tape, or split into nanosheets by liquid exfoliation.

 We exfoliate milimetre-size atomic monolayers using gold-assisted exfoliation, in which an ultra-smooth gold surface with strong adhesion to the exfoliated TMDC helps in exfoliating large areas.
 We then investigate the structural, optical and excitonic properties by Raman, Absorption, and time-resolved Photoluminescence spectroscopy.
 The exfoliated materials can be stacked, or combined with other materials such as nanocrystal layers to produce heterostructures.
 These heterostructures can be used to tailor exciton and charge transfer across the interface, depending on the band alignment of the two components,

 Another intriguing property of graphene and other 2D materials (such as MoS2) is their ultralow friction, known as superlubricity.
 We exploit this property to design low-friction lubricants for applications.
 In the EU project SSLiP, we aim to scale up superlubricity using (colloidal) particles coated with graphene and MoS2.

 Interlayer interactions in ReS2